MarkCheeseman/CCAMproject/README.md

 ## Building the executables

-We assume you are running on one of DUG's platforms and that you will be using the Intel compilers for the build.
+It's assumed that you are using an Intel compiler suite for the build.

 ```bash
 cd src